PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Fair Credit Reporting Act** regulates the collection storage and use of credit information in possesion of the credit reporting bureaus.
 - The **Fair and Accurate Credit Transaction Act** allows consumers to request and obtain a free credit report each year.
 - The **American Recovery and Reinvestment Act** included strong privacy provisions for EHRs, including banning the sale of health information, promoting the use of audit trails and ecryption, and provising right of access for patients.
-- Title III of the **Omnibus Crime Controler and Safe Street Act**(AKA the wiretap act) regulates the interception of wire or oral communications.
+- Title III of the **Omnibus Crime Control and Safe Street Act**(AKA the wiretap act) regulates the interception of wire or oral communications.
 - The **USA PATRIOT Act** modified 15 existing statutes and gave sweeping new powers both to domestic law enforcement and international intelligence agencies, including the ability of law enforcement to eavesdrop on telephone communication, intercept email messages, and search medical, finantial, and other records.
 - The **Foriegn Intelligence Surveillance Act Admendments Act of 2004** authorized intelligence gathering on individuals not affiliated with any known terrorist organization (AKA Lone wolfs)
 - The **Foriegn Intelligence Surceillance Act of 1978 Amendments Act of 2008** granted the NSA expanded authority to collect, without court-approved warrents, international communications as they flow through the U.S. telecommunications equipment and facilities.